UchiTesting/UDEMY-ASP-Core-EN/md/BookListMvc.md

 The `Pages` folder is kind of divided on several folders:
 - `Models`: Just the same as in the BookListRazor version of the application.
 Just that because it is expected in ASP.NET (Core) MVC, we did not need to add it manually.
 - `Views`: Will contain subfolders named after the Controller they relate to.
 In side these are the `cshtml` files for these controllers.
-- `Controllers`: Will contain files named after the pattern `<Singular controller name>Controller.cs`.
+- `Controllers`: Will contain files named after the pattern `<Controller name>Controller.cs`.
 May also contain Web API Controllers.
 In such case the practice is to separate those in the `Controllers\api` folder.

 > Note: Remember the difference between MVC and Web API controllers is they respectively derive `Controller` and `ControllerBase`.
 This means the available API is different in each of them.

+> Outside of some exceptions (Such as Home or Account), controller names are plural.

 In MVC controllers, actions are given the name of a related view.
 For instance the `Index` view for a controller is rendered by calling its `Index()` action.
 ASP.NET will return the view from the `Views` folder.